rmzetti/hover-exec/READMORE.md

 Note that the inline indicator `=>>` has been prefixed by a python comment character `#` (only spaces allowed between) so that *markdown preview enhanced* can execute the code. *hover-exec* will still update the in-line output, but *mpe*, of course, will not.

 ---
-This one-liner can be used to install python packages via pip:
+This one-liner can be used to install python packages via pip (change cmdId to `pwsh`,`bash`,`zsh` as appropriate):

-`pwsh python -m pip install --upgrade pip` // this example will upgrade pip `pwsh python -m pip install pyformulas`     // this example will install pyformulas
+`pwsh python -m pip install --upgrade pip` // this example will upgrade pip `pwsh python -m pip install numpy`            // this example will install numpy `pwsh python -m pip install pyformulas`     // this example will install pyformulas

 ---